 Maintenance of final cover vegetation and erosion control has been identified by the DTE qualified person as an ongoing activity based on results of weekly inspections.
 Quarterly Comprehensive Inspection Logs lists specific comments on the status, schedule and results of maintenance activities.
-These activities reviewed included, pump operation and maintenance, closure cover construction, ditch repairs and vegetation clearing, and slope vegetation maintenance.
+These listed activities reviewed included pump operation and maintenance, closure cover construction, ditch repairs and vegetation clearing, and slope and cover vegetation maintenance.
 Many of the activities mentioned are necessary to maintain operation and consistent flow direction of water collected by the perimeter ditch.

-Tables summarizing staff gauge water elevations recorded during the fourth quarter 2017 monitoring program were reviewed.
-Results of the fourth quarter summary, dated January 2018, indicated that the ditch flow direction is in agreement with the stated design and flow to the SDB.
+Tables summarizing staff gauge water elevations recorded during the 1st Quarter summary, dated March 20, 2020, indicated that the ditch flow direction is again in agreement with the stated design and flow to the SDB.
+However, the water level on that date at SDB Staff Gauge SG-13 was above the gauge markings.

 Control of vegetation growth in the site ditches has been identified by DTE as a routine maintenance activity.
-DTE has instituted a 3-year rotation ditch maintenance program where 1/3 of the perimeter ditch alignment is cleared of excessive vegetation.
-Results of this inspection indicates that the ditch maintenance program is progressing according to or ahead of schedule.
+DTE previously instituted a 3-year rotation ditch maintenance program where 1/3 of the perimeter ditch alignment is cleared of excessive vegetation.

+Results of this inspection indicates that the ditch maintenance program is progressing according to plans or ahead of schedule.
 Photographs of ditch maintenance results are provided in Appendix B and were discussed in Section 4.